 The newsletter is printed by S&G and distributed into the community.
 It is the first ever newsletter in Merthyr Tydfil that has been created by young people for young people.

 There are two editions of the newsletter so far and the third edition is well underway and is hoped to be distributed across the Borough in September.
 Copies of the new newsletter will be available soon.

 We know that writing can be a form of cathartic release to many, and can be a deeply satisfying medium for journalistic and emotional expression.

 We have endeavoured to work directly with young people in the community who are passionate about their writing and who are looking to develop their skills into a potential future career.

 Working with established writers, poets and industry professionals we have striven to give these young people the best possible opportunity to realise the

 full extent of their literacy ambitions.

-In 2018 the Stephens And George Trust managed to take part in the Erasmus Scheme.
-A scheme designed to inter connect young people from all around the world, so far the trust has been able to complete two Erasmus trips but hope to do more in the future.
+In 2018 - 2021 the Stephens And George Trust took part in the Erasmus + Scheme.
+A scheme designed to inter connect young people from all around the world, so far the trust has been able to complete multiple Erasmus+ trips but hope to do more in the future.